Quest for the historical Jesus: Bias

 Academic historians have looked at the social, historical, political, and ideological influences on scholarship.
 In different ways, William Arnal and James Crossley look at a range of factors behind the scholarly discourse about the "Jewishness" of Jesus and how scholars present their Jesus as "very Jewish", while implicitly continuing Christian and cultural supersessionism.
 Robert J. Myles has looked at how contemporary scholars claim Jesus was "subversive" while in actuality they bolster a non-subversive liberal view of him, similar to the phenomenon of the Hipster.
 Elisabeth Schüssler Fiorenza has shown how different forms of patriarchy have skewed the scholarly Jesus in the male image.

 Bible scholar Clive Marsh has stated that construction of the portraits of Jesus has often been driven by various "specific agendas" and ideologies.
 He argues that historical components of the relevant biblical texts are often interpreted to fit specific goals.
 Marsh lists theological agendas that aim to confirm the divinity of Jesus, agendas that aim to discredit or disprove Christianity, and political agendas that aim to interpret the teachings of Jesus with the hope of causing social change.
 There are indeed divisions on worldviews among scholars that range from metaphysical naturalism to skepticism of naturalism.
 Maintaining neutrality on historical matters "is not a problem for only one kind of historian — for atheists or agnostics or Buddhists or Roman Catholics or Baptists or Jews or Muslims; it is a problem for all historians of every stripe."

 John P. Meier, a Catholic priest and a professor of theology at the University of Notre Dame, has stated "...
 I think a lot of the confusion comes from the fact that people claim they are doing a quest for the historical Jesus when de facto they're doing theology, albeit a theology that is indeed historically informed ..."
 Meier also wrote that in the past the quest for the historical Jesus has often been motivated more by a desire to produce an alternate Christology than a true historical search.
-Some have argued that modern biblical scholarship is can sometimes be insufficiently critical, and sometimes amounts to covert apologetics.
+Some have argued that modern biblical scholarship can sometimes be insufficiently critical, and sometimes amounts to covert apologetics.